Independent Agent, Aflac

-Jennifer M. Saleta, EdD, MBA, FACHE is the Assistant Vice President of Administration for Northwell Health’s corporate university, the Center for Learning and Innovation (CLI).
+Jennifer M. Saleta, EdD, MBA, FACHE is the Vice President of Administration for Northwell Health’s corporate university, the Center for Learning and Innovation (CLI).
 In this role, Dr. Saleta is responsible for overseeing the administrative functions and financial operations for the Center for Learning and Innovation (CLI), the Patient Safety Institute (PSI), the Emergency Medical Institute (EMI), and the Bioskills Education Center.
 She oversees the planning and development of programmatic directions and goals, and supports Human Resources, Finance, Compliance, Quality, and Service Excellence initiatives in collaboration with the Chief Learning Officer.
 She provides administrative oversight for grant awards, including the financial budget and procurements.
 Dr. Saleta oversees the development, coordination, integration, communication, implementation, and performance evaluation of the Center for Learning and Innovation to ensure efficient and compliant operational performance.

 Dr. Saleta has been appointed as the Assistant Dean for Administration and Assistant Professor of Nursing for the Hofstra Northwell School of Graduate Nursing and Physician Assistant Studies.
 In this role, she is responsible for the administrative functions for the graduate nursing and physician assistant programs.
 Dr. Saleta is an Assistant Professor of psychology at Hofstra University’s College of Liberal Arts and Sciences.